dbalatero/light-phone-sms-gateway/README.md

 * The phone numbers can contain hyphens but *no spaces or parentheses*
 * Include `+`, the country code, and the area code in the phone number
 * Example: `heroku config:set SENDER_WHITELIST=+18001234567,+1-800-765-4321`

+## Similar Projects

+Here are some similar projects to this that might fit your needs better:

+* [iMessage Light Phone Proxy](https://github.com/seanhealy/LightPhoneProxy) - this requires an always-on Mac and can proxy iMessage/SMS from your computer's Messages.app to your Light Phone.
+Good if you want to try to maintain that blue text bubble with your friends, and still use desktop Messages.

 ## Contributing a new command